gagiopapinni/chat-api-exercise/README.md

 # chat-api-exercise
-### How To Run
+## How To Run

-A .env file with following content is needed to run the server:
+An .env file with following content is needed to run the server:
 ```
 PORT=9000
 MONGOHQ_URL="<URL>"
 DB_NAME="<DB>"
   ```
 Where \<URL\> is a string, containing a MongoDb URL,
-and \<DB\> - a string, containing the name of your database
+and \<DB\> - a string, containing a database name.

-Once .env is created, open terminal and run the following, to start the server:
+Once .env is created, open terminal and run the following:
 ```
 $ npm install
 $ node index.js
 ```
-Once the server is up, the following line will appear:
+Once the server is up, this will appear:
 ```
 Running on port 9000
 ```

-### Database Structure
+## Database Structure

 The database consists of two collections, namely "users" and "chats".
-_example "users":_
+Example "users":
 ```
 [{
    "_id":ObjectId("5f1972acb2e5a91a01d75158"),